tardate/open-hamclock-backend/PROJECT_STATUS.md

 `fetchPSKReporter.pl` accepts the normal HamClock query parameters, then queries our internal `pskr-mqtt-cache` service for matching spots.
 That cache is populated by an OHB-managed MQTT ingest pipeline that continuously collects and stores PSK Reporter traffic.

 As a result, PSK spot retrieval in OHB has **no dependency on CSI**.
 HamClock clients query OHB directly, and OHB returns HamClock-compatible results from infrastructure you control.

+## VOACAP DE/DX without CSI

+OHB serves VOACAP DE/DX data from its **own internal voacap service**, not from Clear Sky Institute.

+`fetchBandConditions.pl` accepts the normal HamClock query parameters, then queries our internal `voacap-service` service for generated results.

+As a result, VOACAP DE/DX retrieval in OHB has **no dependency on CSI**.
+HamClock clients query OHB directly, and OHB returns HamClock-compatible results from infrastructure you control.